ChristianSi/lytspel/README.md

   * Unstressed /i:/ is spelled «i» at the end of words and before other vowels (instead of «ee»), e.g. «fansi, ne'ceciti, vidio, cri'aition» ‹fancy, necessity, video, creation›.
-This means that Lytspel cannot distinguish between unstressed /i:/ and unstressed /I/ (as in «big») before other vowels, but that shouldn't hurt, as /I/ before other vowels is very rare and dictionaries often disagree on which of these sounds to use anyway.
-Should unstressed /I/ occur at the end of words, it could be written «ih», but it practice it never seems to occur.
+This means that Lytspel cannot distinguish between unstressed /i:/ and unstressed /I/ (as in «big») in these positions, but that shouldn't hurt, as /I/ is rarely used in these positions and dictionaries often disagree on which of these sounds to use anyway.
   * This spelling is also used in the personal pronouns ending in /i:/ (as these are often less stressed than other words in a sentence): «hi, shi, wi, mi» ‹he, she, we, me›.
 And it's used in the prefixes «anti, semi» (spoken with /i:/ by many speakers, with /aI/ by others), e.g.
     «anti'aircraft, anti'soashel; semi'fynel, semiauto'matic»
     ‹antiaircraft, antisocial; semifinal, semiautomatic›.
-  * Unstressed /oU/ is spelled «o» at the end of words and before other vowels (instead of «oa»), e.g. «yelo, zeero, co'operait, po'etic» ‹yellow, zero, cooperate, poetic›.
-This poses little risk of confusion, as unstressed /Q/ (as in «dog») occurs rarely or never before other vowels.
+  * /oU/ is spelled «o» at the end of words and before other vowels (instead of «oa»), e.g. «yelo, zeero, co'operait, po'etic, sho» ‹yellow, zero, cooperate, poetic, show›.
+This poses little risk of confusion, as /Q/ (as in «dog») occurs rarely or never before other vowels.
 Should unstressed /Q/ occur at the end of words, it could be written «oh», but it practice it never seems to occur.
   * This spelling is also used in the prefixes «baio, nio» ‹bio, neo›, e.g.